Biotope Workflow - Risk assessment of NIS introduction and establishment, habitat vulnerability to NIS and estimation of the impact on Biotopes

-Assessing ecosystem and habitat type vulnerability to invasion/colonisation of non indigenous species (NIS) is key to focus conservation actions protecting them from the negative impacts related to NIS invasiveness.
-This validation case aims at mapping ecosystem and habitat type vulnerability at continental scale, inferring the relevance of key risk factors (e.g., vectors of invasion) and intrinsic resistance/resilience components (e.g., native biodiversity, food web structure, …) and design scenarios of change, in the context of expected climate changes, for ecosystem and habitat types found highly vulnerable to NIS.
+This validation case aims at using the occurrence cube approach and the CIMPAL model to map ecosystem and habitat type vulnerability at continental scale, inferring the relevance of key risk factors (e.g. vectors of invasion) and intrinsic resistance/resilience components (e.g. native biodiversity, food web structure, etc…) and design scenarios of change, in the context of expected climate changes, for ecosystem and habitat types found highly vulnerable to NIS.

 - Status